 Hidden divergence also signals a possible trend continuation.
 Regular divergence signals a possible trend reversal.
 Both can be powerful entry signals when combined with other profitable trading strategies.

-Hidden divergence vs regular divergence – which do you prefer to use with your trading system?
+So… hidden divergence vs regular divergence?
+Which do you prefer to trade?
 Let me know in the comments below.
 In my own experience, I’ve found regular divergence to be more useful, but I use both hidden and regular divergence on a regular basis.